kimsQ/rc/docs/about/team.md

 group: about
 ---

-Ratchet plus is maintained by the founding team and a small group of invaluable core contributors, with the massive support and involvement of our community.
+kimsQ RC is maintained by the founding team and a small group of invaluable core contributors, with the massive support and involvement of our community.

 <div class="list-group bd-team">
   {% for member in site.data.core-team %}